RocketDocs vs. AutoRFP.ai: enterprise vs. mid-market

 How does the pricing compare for mid-market teams?

 AutoRFP's $899 to $1,299 per month with unlimited users translates to roughly $11,000 to $16,000 per year.
 RocketDocs pricing is custom but targeted at enterprise deployments.
-For small mid-market teams without heavy compliance burden, AutoRFP's published pricing may be more accessible.
+For small mid-market teams without heavy compliance burden, AutoRFP's published pricing is straightforward to evaluate.
 For mid-market and enterprise teams in regulated industries, the platform investment justifies itself through reduced compliance risk and audit trail support.

 Is RocketDocs going to publish pricing like AutoRFP?

 We are actively evaluating it.
-AutoRFP has demonstrated that transparent pricing is a meaningful funnel advantage in this market.
+Transparent pricing has proven to be a meaningful funnel driver in this market.
 Some form of pricing transparency, including a published starting minimum and a clear pricing philosophy, is a strategic decision in flight.

 Ready to compare RocketDocs to your shortlist?